AI Summary of Peer-Reviewed Research

 Research area:PsychologyCoping (psychology)Psychometrics

-Why the authors say this matters: The findings indicate that the scale provides a supported tool for assessing coping strategies in adolescents and young adults.
-The authors also suggest that the links between coping responses and well-being in digital contexts are complex.
+The authors conclude that the scale offers a psychometrically supported tool for assessing coping strategies among adolescents and young adults.
+The findings indicate that this can help show the complexity of how coping responses relate to well-being in digital contexts.

-What the researchers tested: The researchers developed and validated a multidimensional Cyberbullying Coping Scale.
-They used a two-stage design with independent samples, including exploratory factor analysis (a method for finding underlying patterns) and confirmatory factor analysis (a method for testing whether a proposed structure fits the data), plus internal consistency testing and Pearson correlation analyses with flourishing and digital well-being.
+The researchers developed and validated a multidimensional Cyberbullying Coping Scale using a two-stage design with independent samples.
+They ran exploratory factor analysis with 789 participants and confirmatory factor analysis with 1,153 participants, then examined reliability and correlations with flourishing and digital well-being.

 Key points

-• EFA and CFA supported a six-factor structure: seeking social support, reactive/risky behaviours, preventive digital awareness, social and moral engagement, cognitive reappraisal, and emotional regulation.
+• The six factors were seeking social support, reactive/risky behaviours, preventive digital awareness, social and moral engagement, cognitive reappraisal, and emotional regulation.

 • Adaptive coping strategies were positively associated with flourishing and digital well-being.

-• Reactive/risky coping was negatively associated with digital well-being but positively associated with flourishing, which the authors say should be interpreted cautiously.
+• Reactive/risky coping strategies were negatively associated with digital well-being but positively associated with flourishing.

 Disclosure